Welcome to Global Lit!

 Chikamatsu / Four Major Plays of Chikamatsu / 0231111010 / Columbia UP 1997

-Participation in Teams sessions is optional, as are microphone and camera use.
+Participation in Zoom sessions is optional, as are microphone and camera use.
 Come as you are, participate as you’d like!
-We’ll devote significant time on Aug 26 to discuss Microsoft Teams and WordPress, our digital platforms for the course.
+We’ll devote significant time on Aug 31 to discussing WordPress, our digital platforms for the course.

 Lectures or other class meetings for this course may be recorded by the university using USNH media platforms.
-(Most likely this will be in Teams).
+(You can find these videos under the Zoom tab in Canvas).
 Such recordings may be available for educational use by other students enrolled in the class (including both for instruction and as a review tool), the course instructor(s), and other university officials who support course instruction.
 Your voice or image may be captured on the recordings, and by enrolling in this course you are consenting to such recording for these purposes.

 If you’d like to not be recorded during segments of our synchronous sessions where such recording occurs, you’re free to turn off you microphone and camera during these sessions.
 If you have additional privacy concerns, please let me know.

 Tuesday, August 31: Class Introductions, Syllabus Discussion, and course tech overview (WordPress and Canvas workshop); introductory discussion of Intersectionality and Literature.
 No Questions or Reflections due this week.

 - Definitions of prejudice, discrimination, and systemic racism.